-It’s too late to file and have your name show up on the ballot, but it’s not too late to become an elected PCP.
+If the deadline has passed, it’s still not too late to become an elected PCP.

-You can be a write in candidate by filling out the candidacy form SEL 105d and submitting it to your county elections office by May 17th, 2022 by 8pm.
-You must have at least 3 Republicans in your precinct (including yourself) write-in your name on the ballot and turn it in by 8pm on Election Day.
+After the deadline, you can be a write-in candidate by filling out the write-in candidacy form SEL 105d and submitting it to your county elections office by 8pm on Election Day, May 21, 2024.
+To be eligible for election as a write-in candidate, you must have at least 3 Republicans in your precinct (including yourself) write in your name as it appears on this form on their ballot.
 If you have any questions about being a write-in candidate, please contact your County Republican Party.

 Do I need to be a PCP to volunteer in my county or state GOP?